id-studiolab/Digital-Interfaces/assignments/04-data-embodiment/step-1.md

 	"mqtt_clientid": "Studio5_Caspar", # The device name we present to the server when connecting }
 ```
-2. Download the MQTT wrapper using the button below and add it to your `lib` folder.
+2. We have prepared a library for you that sets up your ItsyBitsy to start a wifi connection, connects to an MQTT broker and takes care of the details of receiving and publishing messages.
+Download this library using the button below, unzip it and add it to your `lib` folder.
 [Download MQTT wrapper](MQTT.zip){: .btn .btn-blue }

    Open a new `code.py` file and copy the following code.